EsaLongs/EESM6000C_CL/Lab_3/Fir/README.md

 #### Access Data RAM
 • **Interface**: AXI4-Stream
 • **Note**: Data is written dynamically during computation.
-Do not preload Data RAM, just make sure new data is there when tready is asserted.
+Do not preload Data RAM, just make sure new data is there when tready is asserted. **The Data RAM is just used as shifter, and the only reason I use it is just for reducing cost!**

 ## File Hierarchy
 The design hierarchy is as follows: